bendtherules/bendtherules.github.com/posts/function-name-binding.md

 ```

 That's all.
 Hopefully, now you know more about function names than you'll possibly ever need.
 The 2 ways of inner name binding are useful to know.
-Consider this as a reference that you can look back to when you face a odd situation - and pretty please, don't consider this
+In general, consider this as a reference that you can look back to or just a interesting long read - and pretty please, DON'T ask these things in interviews.
+It is just for deeper understanding, not

 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoiZXh0ZW5zaW9uczpcbiAgcHJlc2V0Oi
-BnZm1cbiIsImhpc3RvcnkiOls2NDI4OTE2NDAsLTMxNjY3ODY0
+BnZm1cbiIsImhpc3RvcnkiOlszMjYxMTU1NjAsLTMxNjY3ODY0
 LC0zNjEwNjc1OSwzNTUwMjA4MTIsLTIwNjIwMzM1ODUsLTY5OD
 g0Njg5NSwtMTk5OTY0MzE5NiwyMDMwNDEwNDUyLDExNDcxMTkz
 NjMsNDc1MzgxNzU2LC0xODQxNTI2Nzc4LDE5NTIwNjA0NTQsLT